zslrmhb/ROS_Tutorial/ROS_Tutorial/Lesson_4_Nodes_and_Topics.md

 $ sudo apt-get install ros-<melodic>-rqt-common-plugins
 ```
 >**Then, we run the follow commands**
->>**Put the picture of the vis)  You will see the following visualization of the relationship between nodes.
+>>**You will see the visualization of the relationship between nodes.
 In this case, "/teleop_turtle" and "/turtlesim" communicate through the topic "/turtle1/command_velocity**
+>>>**If you did not see that, make sure you have both"/turtlesim" and "/teleop_turtle" running using commands at the start of the section.
+Then, referesh the rqt_graph by clicking on the top-left blue button**
 ```bash
 $ rosrun rqt_graph rqt_graph
 ```